Human trafficking in Brunei: Sex trafficking

+Prosecution (2009)

 The government made no discernible anti-trafficking law enforcement efforts during 2010.
 The Government of Brunei prohibits sex and labor trafficking through its Trafficking and Smuggling Persons Order of 2004; however, there has never been a prosecution or conviction under this order.
 The 2004 Order prescribes punishments of up to 30 years’ imprisonment, which is sufficiently stringent and commensurate with penalties prescribed for other serious offenses.
-Bruneian authorities did not investigate or prosecute any trafficking cases during the reporting period.
+Bruneian authorities did not investigate or prosecute any trafficking cases during 2009.
 The Department of Labor investigated labor disputes from foreign workers, including job switching, salary deductions for recruitment fees, salary based on false promises, and high recruitment fees paid by the prospective employee, although it did not identify any instances of trafficking among these cases.
 Labor disputes by foreign workers are usually tried under the Labor Act, which carries administrative penalties.
 Although government regulations prohibit wage deductions by agencies or sponsors and mandate that employees receive their full salaries, some foreign workers continued to pay high fees to overseas recruitment agents to obtain work in Brunei, leaving them vulnerable to debt bondage.
 Authorities continue to rely on victims coming forward or being identified by foreign embassies, and do not proactively identify trafficking cases among vulnerable groups.
-During the reporting period, there were 127 complaints by foreign workers against employers who failed to pay salaries involving 34 companies and 26 employers.
+During 2009, there were 127 complaints by foreign workers against employers who failed to pay salaries involving 34 companies and 26 employers.
 Eleven companies and 13 employers settled through reconciliation and arbitration, while the remaining cases remain under investigation.